LitchDoctor/winter2025-group2-rpg/Developer_Documentation.md

 1. (OPTIONAL) Open the player settings to change product name, version, resolution, etc.
 1. When finished adjusting settings, click "Build" or "Build and Run"

+## Program Architecture
+Protect Humanity follows an event-driven approach to architecture.
+It uses various event listeners with buttons to interact with different portion of the program.
+There are many different connections between the components, with the main interactions shown below.

+Main Events in The Overworld:
+* Running into an enemy and pressing "start" -> Entering a combat scene
+* Standing next to an item and pressing "e" -> Picking up an item and moving it to inventory

+Main Events in Combat Scenes:
+* Clicking "Attack" -> Damaging the opponent
+* Clicking "Defend" -> Enemy deals no damage to human character
+* Enemy loses all health -> User returns to the map to continue playing
+* User character loses all health -> User loses the game and is sent back to the Main Menu

+Main Events in Main Menu:
+* Clicking "Play" -> Sends user into the map to play the game
+* Clicking "Controls" -> Opens up a page full of game controls
+* Clicking "Quit" -> Exit out of the game completely

 ## File Structure
 Nearly all files that are used for making the game fall under the assets directory.
 Below is a list showing what each directory inside of assets contains.